openbmc/hiomapd/Documentation/mbox_protocol.md

 above), the "Response Code" (Register 13) must be the last register written to.
 Writing register 13 will trigger an interrupt to the host indicating a complete response has been written.
-Triggering the interrupt by writing register 13 prior to completing the response may lead to a data race, and must therefore be avoided.
+Triggering the interrupt by writing register 13 prior to completing the response may lead to a data race, and must, therefore, be avoided.

 ## Low Level Protocol Flow